flame Compare Deals and save hundreds of pounds Sim Only Deals Phone Deals

 There are also various exclusions, for example you won’t get the discount on any promotional plans (ones which are already being sold at less than their normal price).

-Note however that on Pay Monthly handset plans, the discount only applies to the airtime part of the plan (your allowances) not the phone itself.
+Note however that on Pay Monthly handset plans, the discount only applies to the airtime part of the plan (your allowances) not the phone itself, and all plans must be over 30 days long.

 As with many other family plans, the discount won’t be available for some plans, including some which are already subject to an offer, discount, or promotion.